 Nearly one in 10 motorists admit to having had an accident as a result of using their phone while driving.
 Are smartphones making us dumb drivers?

-Research from Confused.com shows that seven per cent of motorists have taken 'selfies' and other photos whilst supposedly in control of their vehicle.
+Research from The Institute of Advanced Motorists (IAM) shows that 9% of motorists have taken selfies and other photos while supposedly in control of their car.

 Got a smartphone?
 Don't be a dumb driver.